luxonis/depthai-docs-website/source/pages/api.rst

 Python API
 ==========

-Please :ref:`install the necessary platform dependencies <Supported Platforms>`__ for your platform by referring to the table below.
-Once installed you can install the DepthAI library.
+Please :ref:`install the necessary dependencies <Supported Platforms>` for your platform by referring to the table below.
+Once installed you can :ref:`install the DepthAI library <Install DepthAI>`.

 We are constantly striving to improve how we release our software to keep up with countless platforms and the numerous ways to package it.
 If you do not